sebroc/MMiDS-s20/index.md

 - *For (mathematically-inclined) students in data science (undergrad or grad):* it can serve as a mathematical companion to machine learning and statistics courses.

-Content-wise it is a **second course** in **linear algebra, probability and vector calculus** motivated by and illustrated on **data science applications**.
+Content-wise it is a **second course** in **linear algebra, probability and vector calculus** illustrated on **data science applications**.
-As such, students are expected to be familiar with the basics of linear algebra and probability, as well as to have been exposed to proofs.
-Moreover, while the emphasis will be on the mathematical concepts, students enrolling in this class should be willing to learn the programming language [Julia](https://julialang.org/).
+While the emphasis will be on the mathematical concepts and proofs, students are expected to learn the programming language [Julia](https://julialang.org/).